ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

 difficult and updating software within the current framework is not possible.
 Some specific issues are:

- - *Ongoing access to security updates* - due to the out-of-date nature of the system software on ARCHER2, the vendor (HPE) can not provide security updates for the current system software beyond the upgrade.
+ - *Ongoing access to security updates* -- the vendor (HPE) can not provide support for security updates for the current system software on ARCHER2 indefinitely, this will be an issue if we continue with the current release.
- - *Improvements to interconnect reliability and performance* - the Slingshot interconnect that links compute nodes together and to the high-performance Lustre file systems is currently running an old version of management software that has a number of known limitations and bugs.
+ - *Improvements to interconnect reliability and performance* -- the Slingshot interconnect that links compute nodes together and to the high-performance Lustre file systems is currently running an old version of management software that has a number of known limitations and bugs.
 These affect our ability to monitor the health of the interconnect and have led to reliability issues for calculations using large numbers of compute nodes.
    Without a major system software upgrade, we cannot move to an up to date version of the Slingshot software that addresses current limitations.
- - *Improvements to upgradeability, maintainability and monitoring* - the current system software is based on a collection of early versions from the hardware vendor that do not provide the system health monitoring characteristics of more recent versions or the ability to flexibly update the system with low impact on user service that are available in more recent versions.
+ - *Improvements to upgradeability, maintainability and monitoring* -- the current system software is based on a collection of early versions from the hardware vendor that do not provide the system health monitoring characteristics of more recent versions or the ability to flexibly update the system with low impact on user service that are available in more recent versions.
- - *Access to more recent compilers, software libraries and tools* - the current system software does not provide the ability to access improvements in compilers and libraries (both bug fixes and performance improvements) that are available from HPE.
+ - *Access to more recent compilers, software libraries and tools* -- the current system software does not provide the ability to access improvements in compilers and libraries (both bug fixes and performance improvements) that are available from HPE.
 Once the system software is updated, the service will be able to access this improved software.